puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 #####`--diff_string_numeric`

 Makes a difference in type between a string and a numeric value (that are equal numerically) be a conflicting diff.
 Can only be combined with `--migrate 3.8/4.0`.
 When `--migrate 3.8/4.0` is not specified, differences in type are always considered a conflicting diff.
+A type difference for the `mode` attribute in `File` will always be reported since this is a significant change.

 #####`--help`